NkgopolengGift/InfluencerConnect/README.md

-**InfluencerConnect**

-**Project Overview:**
+# InfluencerConnect

+## Project Overview

-**InfluencerConnect** is a school project developed for the module SWP316D at **Tshwane University of Technology**.
-The primary aim of this project is to connect influencers with potential collaborators and brands.
+**InfluencerConnect** is a platform that connects influencers with sponsors by consolidating statistics from platforms like YouTube, Facebook, and TikTok into a unified profile.
+This project was developed for the module **SWP316D (Software Project)** at **Tshwane University of Technology**.

-**Legal Notice:**
+### Key Features
+- Aggregates influencer data from multiple social media platforms.
+- Provides brands with a streamlined way to discover and collaborate with influencers.
+- Secure payment integration for sponsorships.

+## Legal Notice

-This project is the intellectual property of Tshwane University of Technology.
-Any attempt to monetize this project without explicit permission from the university will result in legal action.
+This project is the intellectual property of **Tshwane University of Technology**.
+Any unauthorized monetization or distribution of this project without explicit permission from the university will result in legal action.

-**Prerequisites:**
+## Technologies Used

+- **Backend:** Django
+- **Frontend:** JavaScript, HTML, CSS
+- **Database:** PostgreSQL
+- **APIs:** YouTube Data API, TikTok API, PayStack API

+## Role & Contributions

+- Developed the **backend** for social media API data collection and processing.
+- Implemented the **UI** for a seamless user experience.
+- Integrated **PostgreSQL** for managing influencer statistics and profiles.

+## Prerequisites

-To clone and run this project, you will need:
+To clone and run this project locally, you will need:

-1. YouTube Data API Key: Required for fetching and analyzing YouTube data.
+- **YouTube Data API Key** – Required for fetching YouTube analytics.
-2. PayStack API Key and Account: Required for handling payments.
-3. Project SECRET_KEY: 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
-4. Install the required packages under requirements.txt
+- **TikTok API Access** – Needed for TikTok data retrieval.
+- **PayStack API Key & Account** – Handles payment processing for sponsorships.

+## Usage

+- **Influencers** can create profiles and sync their social media stats.
+- **Brands/Sponsors** can browse influencers and initiate collaborations.
+- **Admin** can manage user roles and monitor platform activity.

+## License

+This project is for **educational purposes only** and is owned by **Tshwane University of Technology**.
+Unauthorized commercial use is prohibited.

+---